Next Steps After Registering

 - Out-of-Town CASR.
 If the Film & TV Unit office determines an out-of-town CASR is required, you will be provided their contact details once one has been assigned.
 Out-of-town CASR assignments are typically scheduled a week prior to filming.
 We schedule the most appropriate, closest CASR available.
 Non-SAG-AFTRA and International productions must submit signed contracts before a CASR can be assigned.

-- American Humane is not able to guarantee a CASR on set.
-The “No Animals Were Harmed®” program is a mission-based, grant-supported program, and may not be able to monitor all productions requesting service.
+- The “No Animals Were Harmed®” program is a mission-based, grant-supported program, and may not be able to monitor all productions requesting service.
 Should there be more requests than available CASRs, set coverage determinations are based on animal intensity.

 COVID-19 Production Advisory